 ❏ Going out on visits (see your local Children’s Centre for a variety of groups)

 ❏ Playing with print (letters and numbers) (perhaps add some foam letters to bath time)

 ❏ Singing songs and nursery rhymes (perhaps create a list with your child of songs you can sing together)

 ❏ Drawing and painting (making meaningful marks) and playing with friends (water and paintbrushes on a dry fence is a great fun way to make marks)

-- Frog lifecycle -cut and stick activity
+- Pack a suitcase – cut and stick activity

 - Meet the Alphablocks – available on Android and Apple

 - Meet the Numberblocks – available on Android and Apple

 Twinkl is offering every teacher, parent and carer in England access to all Twinkl resources with a One Month Ultimate Membership, totally free of charge.
 This means your Little Learner can still have access to many different resources and learning during any periods of disruption.

 Setting this up is really easy to do – go to www.twinkl.co.uk/offer and enter the code UKTWINKLHELPS